Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer: Methodology

 \subsection{Measuring Prompt Ensemble Transferability}

-To overcome the limitations of previous prompt ensemble strategies in efficiency or overlook of prompt interactions, we adopt an information theoretical metric to coherently measure the ensemble transferability of prompts.
-Specifically, we introduce a theoretically grounded metric of cross-prompt transferability based on H-score\cite{xu2022information}.
-Unlike conventional assessments designed by assuming the relevance between transferability and parameter similarity, our proposed metric focuses on the intrinsic informativeness of prompt-conditioned features, explicitly revealing the effectiveness of prompt ensembles on the target task.
+To overcome the limitations of previous heuristic prompt ensemble strategies that treat prompts independently, we adopt a transferability metric to quantify each prompt's contribution to the combined ensemble.
+Specifically, we introduce an information theoretic metric for feature transferability based on H-score \cite{bao2019information,xu2022information}.
+Unlike conventional assessments that assume transferability correlates with parameter similarity, our proposed metric focuses on the intrinsic informativeness of prompt-induced features, explicitly evaluating the effectiveness of prompt ensembles for the target task.
+The mathematical formulation of H-score is defined as follows:

+\begin{definition} With input data $x$, label $y$ and feature extractor $f(x)$ (a zero-mean feature function).
+The one-sided H-score of $f$ with regard to the task casting $x$ to $y$ is:

+\end{definition} The full derivation is provided in the Appendix.
+This formulation admits an intuitive interpretation: A high H-score indicates larger inter-class discriminability, characterized by \(\operatorname{cov}\left( \mathbb{E}[f(X)|Y] \right)\), and minimized feature redundancy, reflected in a small \(\operatorname{tr}(\operatorname{cov}(f(X)))\).
+Thus, elevated H-scores signify that prompt successfully elicits transfer-effective features from the model.

-Given a frozen visual encoder $f_\theta$ and $M$ source prompts $\{P_i\}_{i=1}^M$ pre-trained on different tasks, we construct features for a target task through a linear combination of source-specific features, where for an input image $X \in \mathcal{X}$, the feature extraction process given the $i$-th source prompt is defined as:
+Given a frozen visual encoder $f_\theta$ and $M$ source prompts $\{P_i\}_{i=1}^M$ pre-trained on distinct tasks, for an input image $X \in \mathcal{X}$, the $i$-th source prompt feature extraction is defined as: